PNC Financial Services: History

-On October 2, 2015, the bank opened Tower at PNC Plaza, its new headquarters on the corner of Fifth Avenue and Wood Street in Downtown Pittsburgh.
+On October 2, 2015, the bank opened Tower at PNC Plaza, its new headquarters on the corner of Fifth Avenue and Wood Street in downtown Pittsburgh.
 It was first announced in 2011.
-The building, owned by PNC and designed by Gensler, won awards for its environmentally friendly features.
+The LEED Platinum building, owned by PNC and designed by Gensler, won awards for its environmentally friendly features.

 In April 2017, the company acquired the U.S. equipment finance business of ECN Capital for $1.3 billion.

 In November 2017, the company acquired The Trout Group, an investor relations and strategic advisory firm servicing the healthcare industry.

 In 2018, the company acquired Fortis Advisors, which provides post-merger shareholder services.
-The company ranked 165th on the 2018 Fortune 500 list of the largest United States corporations by revenue.
+The company ranked one hundred sixty fifth on the 2018 Fortune 500 list of the largest United States corporations by revenue.

 In 2018, PNC began opening "Solution Centers", a hybrid between traditional bank branches and ATM-only services, mostly serving new markets.
-Through this method, PNC expanded its retail footprint into Boston, Denver, Kansas City, Nashville, and several markets in Texas including Austin, Dallas, Houston, & San Antonio.
+Through this method, PNC expanded its retail footprint into Boston, Denver, Kansas City, Nashville, and several markets in Texas including Austin, Dallas, Houston, and San Antonio.
 Two of PNC's "Big Four" competitors, Bank of America and Chase Bank, have both also been expanding into new markets through this method, including into PNC's home market of Pittsburgh.

 In August 2019, PNC launched a Fintech incubator subsidiary called "numo" that functions as an internal startup.
 Its first development included indi, an instant payment and mobile banking company for gig workers.

 In May 2020, the company sold its stake in BlackRock.

 On June 1, 2021, PNC acquired BBVA USA for $11.6 billion in cash.
 The acquisition significantly boosted its presence in Colorado and Texas, complemented its presence in Alabama and Florida, and introduced the bank to the Arizona, California, and New Mexico markets.

 In 2021, PNC originated nearly 95,000 mortgages worth $34.8 billion.
 This is a 23% increase vs prior year and stands as their highest origination volume to date.

+In July 2024, PNC partnered with Coinbase to offer cryptocurrency trading services to its customers through Coinbase's institutional platform.

+In September 2025, PNC announced the acquisition of FirstBank, a Colorado-based lender with $26 billion in assets, for $4.1 billion.